pawga/pawga/README.md

   Applied patterns:
   -Vipers
 - MVVM+Coordinator
-### back end
+### "BackEnd"
-   JavaEE, SpringBoot, "container technologies" based on docker.
+   SpringBoot, Kotlin, Coroutine, "container technologies".
 Automation of business processes on Camunda.
 ### Flutter
    - Dart
    - RxDart

 ### My Apps on Google Play:
 1) [Radio online Listen to FM](https://play.google.com/store/apps/details?id=com.pawga.radio).
-Video of an example of the program: https://youtu.be/QD8PtX0_jqc;
+Video of an example of the program: https://youtu.be/QD8PtX0_jqc; My best program.
+Works on Android Auto.
+Has alarm clock functionality.
+Can record several audio streams simultaneously in the background (none of the similar programs can do this).
 2) [Radio for parents](https://play.google.com/store/apps/details?id=com.pawga.radioforchildren).
 Video of an example of the program: https://youtu.be/g2Dg7_VmOuE;
 3) [Mathematics simulator](https://play.google.com/store/apps/details?id=com.pawga.educationmathematics).
 Video of an example of the program: https://vimeo.com/176915510; (Flutter)
 4) [Pokupator](https://play.google.com/store/apps/details?id=com.pawga.pokupator) , Flutter).
 Video of an example of the program: https://youtu.be/5zdXM9uQIqE
+“Listen to FM” was recently removed by Google from the official store due to me disabling all paid functions :) I wanted to give all the functions of the program without payment to all users of the program.
+Google didn't appreciate my impulse :).
+Unfortunately, there is no time to restore the program yet.

 ### My Apps in the Apple App Store:
 1) [Radio online Listen to FM](https://apps.apple.com/app/id1372435744)